fastfetch-cli/fastfetch/README.md

 ### Q: Where is the config file?
 I can't find it.

 `Fastfetch` don't generate config file automatically.
 You can use `fastfetch --gen-config` to generate one.
-The config file is saved in `~/.config/fastfetch/config.jsonc` by default.
+The config file will be saved in `~/.config/fastfetch/config.jsonc` by default.
 See [Wiki for detail](https://github.com/fastfetch-cli/fastfetch/wiki/Configuration).

 ### Q: The configuration is so complex.
 Where is the documentation?

-[Here is the documentation](https://github.com/fastfetch-cli/fastfetch/wiki/Json-Schema), but too long don't read.
-Instead, use an IDE with JSON schema support (like VSCode) to edit it.
+Fastfetch uses JSON (with comments) for configuration.
+I suggest you use an IDE with JSON schema support (like VSCode) to edit it.

 Alternatively, you can refer to the presets in [`presets` directory](https://github.com/fastfetch-cli/fastfetch/tree/dev/presets).

+### Q: I WANT THE DOCUMENTATION!

+[Here is the documentation](https://github.com/fastfetch-cli/fastfetch/wiki/Json-Schema).
+It is generated from [JSON schema](https://github.com/fastfetch-cli/fastfetch/blob/dev/doc/json_schema.json) but you won't like it.

 ### Q: How can I customize the module output?